FS-Academy-Xi/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 ## Introduction

-You've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
-Here at Flatbook, we have some pretty complex data-modeling needs.
+You've just been onboarded to the dev team working on Axibook, the world's premier Academy Xi-based social network.
+Here at Axibook, we have some pretty complex data-modeling needs.
 For instance, think about the breadth of information we might want to display on each user's profile page: